leonkt/zotero-memento/README.md

 **Translators**

-Once you open the ZoteroArchive XPI, you will find a folder named translators, which contain a number of export translators.
+In chrome/content/scripts/, you will find a folder named translators, which contain a number of export translators.
 Each of these translators is based off of an existing translator in Zotero, with the addition of two more properties:

    * a URL to an archived version of the resource
    * the datetime that the resource was archived